ammarmplumber/ammarplumber.github.io/_posts/2021-05-08-Neuroecon-finalproj.md

 endowment.
 We consider this paradigm useful for studying neural signature correlations because it involves social cognition and a gradient of fairness, which is apt for regression analysis.
-As the fairness of the offers increased, the control group showed activation in the nucleus accumbens (NAcc) and the dorsal caudate (DC) while the depressed group did not (Gradin et al., 2015).
+As the fairness of the offers increased, the control group showed increased activation in the nucleus accumbens (NAcc) and the dorsal caudate (DC) while the depressed group did not (Gradin et al., 2015).